mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 + The **MessagesController.cs** under Controllers is therefore the entry point into your bot.
 Notice that a bot can respond to many different activity types, and sending a message will invoke the RootDialog.
 + In **RootDialog.cs** under Dialogs, "StartAsync" is the entry point which waits for a message from the user, and "MessageReceivedAsync" is the method that will handle the message once received and then wait for further messages.
 We can use "context.PostAsync" to send a message from the bot back to the user.

-Right click on the solution and select **Manage NuGet Packages for this Solution**.
-Under installed, search for Microsoft.Bot.Builder, and update to the latest version.

 Click F5 to run the sample code.
 NuGet should take care of downloading the appropriate dependencies.

 The code will launch in your default web browser in a URL similar to http://localhost:3979/.

 > Fun Aside: why this port number?
 It is set in your project properties.
 In your Solution Explorer, double-click "Properties" and select the "Web" tab.
-The Project Url is set in the "Servers" section.
+The Project URL is set in the "Servers" section.

 ![Bot Project URL](./resources/assets/BotProjectUrl.jpg)

 Make sure your project is still running (hit F5 again if you stopped to look at the project properties) and launch the Bot Framework Emulator.
 (If you just installed it, it may not be indexed to show up in a search on your local machine, so remember that it installs to c:\Users\your-username\AppData\Local\botframework\app-3.5.27\botframework-emulator.exe.)
-Ensure that the Bot Url matches the port number that your code launched in above, and has api/messages appended to the end.
+Ensure that the Bot URL matches the port number that your code launched in above, and has api/messages appended to the end.
 Now you should be able to converse with the bot.

 ![Bot Emulator](./resources/assets/BotEmulator.png)